Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Numerical Verification and Example Applications

-\ \\ {\bf Natural Image Patches.} As the first application to natural data, let us use the model of Example~2 (Sec.\,\ref{sec:nonlinear_sc_models}), i.e., Gaussian-MCA (G-MCA).
-As discussed previously, the G-MCA model has two matrices that we can optimize using Theorem~1, one for the mean $W$ and a combination of $V$ and $W$ for the variance of the Gaussian.
-To facilitate interpretation, one can reparameterize the matrices back to the normal Gaussian parameters by setting $\sigma^2_{dh}=V_{dh}-W^2_{dh}$ (see Appendix~A.2 for details).
-We trained a G-MCA model on a set of $N=100,000$ ZCA-whitened image patches \cite{HaterenSchaaf1998}.
-To the set of patches of size $D=12\times12$ we applied a model with $H=1,000$ components and learned individual dictionaries for component means ($W_{dh}$) and variances ($\sigma^2_{dh}$).
-In addition, as the considered data encompasses both positive and negative values, we follow \cite{BornscheinEtAl2013} and use a maximum magnitude function $h(d, \vec{s}, \Theta) = \mathrm{argmax}_h | W_{dh} s_h |$ in \eqref{maxh} (note that $M(\Theta) = W$ for the case of Gaussian).
-After learning, we observed a large variety of generative fields (GFs) for the component means (including the familiar Gabor-like and globular fields) as well as a large variety of GFs for component variances.
-Fig.\ \ref{fig:image_patches30} illustrates 30 examples of such GFs where the full dictionaries are provided in Appendix~B.4.
+For the first application to real data, we considered the model of Example~\ref{example2}, i.e., Gaussian-MCA.
+As discussed, the model has two matrices that we can optimize using Theorem~\ref{theorem1}: $W$ for the mean and a combination of $V$ and $W$ for the variance of the Gaussian.
+To facilitate interpretation, we reparameterized the matrices back to the normal Gaussian parameters by setting $\sigma^2_{dh}=V_{dh}-W^2_{dh}$ (see Appendix~\ref{appendixA2} for details).
+Also, we followed \cite{BornscheinEtAl2013} and used a maximum magnitude non-linearity, i.e., we replaced $h(d, \vec{s}, \Theta)$ in \eqref{maxh} by (since $M(\Theta) = W$ for Gaussian):